| | |

 • Kosher salt – just a pinch helps to balance out the sweetness.

-How To Make Marshmallows
+How To Make Honey Marshmallows: Step By Step

 Step 1.
 Add half of the water to the bowl of a stand mixer with the whisk attachment, and sprinkle gelatin over the top.
 Let it bloom (soak up the water) for about 10 minutes.